microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityDomainSecurityProfile.md

 # Update-MgSecurityDomainSecurityProfile

 ## SYNOPSIS
-Update the navigation property domainSecurityProfiles in Security
+Update the navigation property domainSecurityProfiles in security

 ## SYNTAX